Last updated 3 min read

 I'm quite against of differentiation of life from holidays.
 No matter if we consider workdays vs. weekends or life vs. vacation.

-Every day should be a holiday, and every holiday should be a workday.
+Every day is a holiday, and every holiday is simple day

 Otherwise, we inevitably start to treat the holiday as a reward for the hard work during the workdays, and we begin to live from one holiday to another.
 Eventually it makes the workday routine even less enjoyable until we put up with the idea that day-to-day grind cannot be fun.